spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/security/security-engineering-and-research/application-security/runbooks/hackerone-process.html.md

           - `00 - Triaged with Bounty` for medium, high, and critical reports which do have an initial bounty at time of triage
         - In the comment, include link to the confidential issue
     - Update the CVE issue and Bug Bounty Council note with relevant details, while they are still fresh in your mind
+    - If you relied on the HackerOne Triage Team's validation of the issue, consider setting time in your calendar to validate it yourself.
+This will help if you need to validate the fix later.
     - If full impact is needed to be assessed against GitLab infrastructure, instead of testing in https://gitlab.com, use https://staging.gitlab.com/help to sign in with your GitLab email account
         - If multiple users are needed, use credentials for users gitlab-qa-user* stored in 1password Team Vault to access the staging environment